Code-Institute-Submissions/meganw22-Project2/README.md

 ![newgameoverlay](https://github.com/meganw22/Project2/assets/141934888/9fc067ad-2744-4f3f-a12b-a074fd45fa9f)

 ### Colour Scheme
 I chose to keep my colour scheme simple and only chose a select few colours to design the webpage.
-The colours can clearly distinguish the different elements and provides a consistant look and feel which improves the overall design.
+The colours can clearly distinguish the different elements and provides a consistent look and feel which improves the overall design.

 ![colour scheme](https://github.com/meganw22/Project2/assets/141934888/9b439b88-68ad-477f-837c-6a25227ae781)